gkellogg/gkellogg.github.io/_posts/2012-03-18-a-new-rdfa-test-harness.md

 peek at the JSON-LD version of the RDFa test suite manifest, look [here](http://rdfa.info/test-suite/manifest.json).

-More on using JSON-LD, and why it&#8217;s such a good match for RDFa in the [next post](http://greggkellogg.net/2012/03/20/the-use-of-json-ld-in-the-rdfa-test-harness).
+More on using JSON-LD, and why It's such a good match for RDFa in the [next post](http://greggkellogg.net/2012/03/20/the-use-of-json-ld-in-the-rdfa-test-harness).